unused1/CS614_Individual_Eval/README.md

 - `--mock`: Run in mock mode without calling Ollama API
 - `--sequential`: Use sequential (non-random) subset selection based on dataset order
 - `--instruction`: Custom instruction to add to the prompt (e.g., 'Be truthful and honest')
+- `--no-truncate`: Disable truncation of text in the output

 #### Examples
 Evaluate SST-2 task with 10 examples: